housecurve/housecurve.github.io/docs/tuning/equalization.md

 1. **Use only cuts** - You can also disable boosts altogether (see: [allow only cuts](../manual/plot_setup.md#allow-only-cuts)).
 It is best to also lower the target curve a *few* decibels to get a better correction.
 Keep in mind that the peaks are more audible than the dips. avoid lowering the target curve to the bottom of the deepest dip.
 Doing so may lead to increased noise (you'll have to increase the system volume to compensate for large cuts).

-1. **Avoid correcting beyond the capabilites of the system** - A small bookshelf speaker may have a low frequency limit of 50 Hz (-6 dB).
+1. **Avoid correcting beyond the capabilities of the system** - A small bookshelf speaker may have a low frequency limit of 50 Hz (-6 dB).
 Applying a +10 dB boost at 30 Hz to get more bass is going to drive the speaker beyond its capabilities and lead to distortion (and possibly damage).
 When [Coherence Blanking](../manual/plot_setup.md#coherence-blanking) is enabled, the low frequency capability of the speaker is more obvious.
 If the speaker can't produce 30 Hz, this portion of the measurement will not be displayed.

 ## Automatic Equalization